amalgamaco/embassy-ui/docs/docs/components/forms/text_input.md

 ```

 ### __icon
-Props to be applied to the internal `IconButton` component that toggles the password visibility.
+Props to be applied to the internal `IconButton` component that is shown when the `icon` prop is set.

 | TYPE   | REQUIRED |
 | ------ | -------- |